Machu Picchu Was Everything I Expected

 Altitude.

-Questionable life choices halfway through.
+Questionable life choices about halfway to the top.

-Not in a performative tourism way.
+Not in a performative way.

-In a real way.
+In a living one.

 Traditional clothing.